rails/rails/guides/source/testing.md

 ```

 The test runner also provides a lot of other features like failing fast, deferring test output
-at the end of test run and so on.
+at the end of the test run and so on.
 Check the documentation of the test runner as follows:

 ```bash
 $ bin/rails test -h